 An application for project entitlements was submitted to the City of Folsom in April 2014 that includes amendments to the specific plan, development agreement, and general plan, an inclusionary housing plan and agreement, planned development permit/design guidelines, and vesting small lot tentative subdivision map and vesting large lot tentative subdivision map.
 A project-level environmental impact report pursuant to the California Environmental Quality Act was released in December 2014.
-On April 15, 2015, the Planning Commission recommended approval of the project entitlements to the City Council and final project hearings are were held May 2015 by the City Council.
+On April 15, 2015, the Planning Commission recommended approval of the project entitlements to the City Council and final project hearings were held May 2015 by the City Council.
 On May 12, 2015 the Folsom City Council certified the project-level environmental impact report as adequate and complete.
 The City Council approved the general plan amendment, specific plan amendment, the inclusionary housing plan and agreement, the planned development permit and project design guidelines and both the Large Lot Tentative Map as well as the Small Lot Tentative Map at the May 12, 2015 meeting.
 The Small Lot Tentative Map was approved for the initial three phases.
-The development agreement amendment is scheduled for approval in connection with the second reading of the associated ordinance at the City Council on May 26, 2015.
+A Notice of Determination was filed by the City concerning that approval on May 13, 2015, which established a 30-day statute of limitations to challenge the approval under CEQA.
+The development agreement amendment was approved in connection with the second reading of the associated ordinance at the City Council on May 26, 2015.
+On June 8, 2015, Sacramento County filed a Letter of Intent to Sue the City of Folsom on the Russell Ranch project-level environmental impact report.
+Following resolution of Sacramento County's concerns and execution of the Settlement Agreement between the City and Sacramento County, Sacramento County rescinded its Notice of Intent to Sue on July 22, 2015, and the statute of limitations has expired for challenge to the Russell Ranch environmental impact report under the California Environmental Quality Act.
+See "LITIGATION-Agreement with County of Sacramento."

 Russell Ranch has submitted an application to the Army Corps of Engineers for an individual Section 404 Permit and has submitted an individual Section 401 Water Quality Certification Application.
-The developer anticipates that the Section 401 Certification and the Section 404 Permit will be received by the end of June 2015.
+The developer received their individual Section 401 Certification from the California Regional Water Quality Control Board on June 3, 2015, and the Section 404 Permit is expected to be received by the end of August 2015.
 Grading plans for the first phase of development were submitted in March 2015 and the developer anticipates improvement plans, design review approval and applications for building permits to be processed for initial home closings in late 2016/early 2017.